iRobotEducation/create3_docs/docs/setup/jetson.md

 ### Use pre-built ROS 2 Docker container

-The recommended way to run ROS2 on Jetson is to use pre-built Docker container images.
+The recommended way to run ROS 2 on Jetson is to use pre-built Docker container images.

 1. Install NVIDIA Container Runtime with Docker integration